blakeblackshear/frigate/docs/docs/configuration/live.md

 title: Live View
 ---

-Frigate has different live view options, some of which require the bundled `go2rtc` to be configured as shown in the [step by step guide](/guides/configuring_go2rtc).
+Frigate intelligently displays your camera streams on the Live view dashboard.
+Your camera images update once per minute when no detectable activity is occurring to conserve bandwidth and resources.
+As soon as any motion is detected, cameras seamlessly switch to a live stream.

-## Live View Options
+## Live View technologies

-Live view options can be selected while viewing the live stream.
-The options are:
+Frigate intelligently uses three different streaming technologies to display your camera streams.
+The highest quality and fluency of the Live view requires the bundled `go2rtc` to be configured as shown in the [step by step guide](/guides/configuring_go2rtc).

 | Source | Latency | Frame Rate                            | Resolution     | Audio                        | Requires go2rtc | Other Limitations                                |
 | ------ | ------- | ------------------------------------- | -------------- | ---------------------------- | --------------- | ------------------------------------------------ |